helgeho/HadoopConcatGz/README.md

 ImmediateOutput.setReplication(job, (short) 2);
 ```

-Now, to use it in your mapper / reducer, you need to create a instance as follows:
+Now, to use it in your mapper / reducer, you need to create an instance as follows:

 ```java
 private ImmediateOutput output;